 The N8008/F-801 was developed in the late 1980s and released in 1988.
 During this period it was Nikon’s top-of-the-line 35mm SLR camera for photo enthusiasts, nestling just under the professional-grade F4 in the Nikon lineup.
 It was made to last, had outstanding specs, and positioned Nikon to challenge Canon in the arena of autofocus SLR cameras (this being Nikon’s second, and best AF SLR).

 Strong construction has given the N8008/F-801 a reputation for longevity and durability.
-Though it’s heavily reliant on electronics and consists of an astounding number of parts, the camera has proven itself a reliable workhorse, and we’ve every reason to believe this now 20-something-year-old camera will still be firing away long into the future.
+Though it’s heavily reliant on electronics and consists of an astounding number of parts, the camera has proven itself a reliable workhorse, and there’s every reason to believe this now 20-something-year-old camera will still be firing long into the future.

-With one look at the spec sheet it’s clear this thing is a seriously capable camera for serious shooters.
+With one look at the spec sheet it’s clear this thing is a serious camera for serious shooters.
 It’s capable of shooting in every one of the now-standard shooting modes (PASM), offers wide-ranging creative controls as well as some rather interesting special features, and allows access to Nikon’s incredible range of Nikkor lenses.

-Metering is virtually flawless on any setting, these consisting of average matrix metering and center-weighted metering (75 / 25%), with center-weighted metering in particular yielding impeccable results every time.
-Shooting in either metering mode, as well as the upgraded N8008s’ added spot-metering, our test film developed without a single under- or over-exposed shot in even the trickiest lighting situations.
+Metering is virtually flawless on any setting, consisting of average matrix metering and center-weighted metering (75 / 25%), with center-weighted metering in particular yielding impeccable results every time.
+Shooting in either metering mode, as well as the upgraded N8008s’ added spot-metering, test film developed without a single under- or over-exposed shot in even the trickiest lighting situations.